NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 After >1 year, I've realized the way which works for me is to listen to what people want and then give them that.
 Hiring smart people and then getting out of their way seems to work really well in our specific team.

-I should point out books that have shaped how I think about Engineering/ML managment as well:
+There is so much good written about People Management and Engineering Management in general, that I'd be stupid to add to that clutter.
+Instead, I should point out books that have shaped how I think about Engineering/ML managment as well:

 - The Manager's Path by Camille Fournier
 - Effective Engineer by Edmond Lau